 the Powergui icon, indicating that the Powergui now applies this method

 to simulate your circuit.
-Before restarting the simulation, you need
+Before restarting the simulation, specify

-to specify the appropriate format for the two signals sent to the
+the appropriate format for the two signals sent to the Scope block.

 If you now double-click the Voltage